Sétif: Prehistory

 The prehistory of Setif begins with the first traces of human occupation, about 2.4 million years ago, and ends with the first Carthaginian texts, in the first millennium BC.

-The site of Aïn El Ahnech, in Guelta Zerka, includes several sites without associated human fossils that have yielded very ancient lithic remains of the Oldowan type, first discovered in the Olduvai Gorge by the archaeologist Louis Leakey in the 1930s.
+Aïn El Ahnech in Guelta Zerka comprises several sites that, although lacking associated human fossils, have yielded very ancient lithic remains of the Oldowan type—a tool tradition first identified at Olduvai Gorge by archaeologist Louis Leakey in the 1930s.
 The Aïn Boucherit site delivered in 2018 lithic industry remains (carved stone tools), dated between 1.9 and 2.4 million years ago.
 On November 29, 2018, the journal Science announced the dating of the site by four corroborating methods: negative geomagnetic polarity reported to the Matuyama chron, ESR dating, biochronology (fossil species assemblages) and sedimentation rate.
 Aïn Boucherit could be the third oldest African site after Lomekwi 3 in Kenya (3.3 Ma), and Kada Gona in Ethiopia (2.55 Ma).
 The prehistoric site of Ain El Ahnech is located a few kilometers east of the city, and the age of the lithic remains is estimated by archaeomagnetism to be about 2.4 million years old.
 It is an ancient lake, located in the commune of Guelta Zerka.
 The site was discovered in 1947 by the French paleoanthropologist Camille Arambourg (1885-1969), during his paleontological research of continental deposits in the Setif region.
 On November 29, 2018, a discovery of tools dating back 2.4 million years was published, making this site, at the time of its discovery, the cradle of Humanity before that of Tanzania.
 Professor Mohamed Sahnouni confirms this discovery.